Global Warming: Definition, Causes, Effects, Solutions, Facts, Topics

 Ecological Impacts

-• Loss of Biodiversity: Fluctuating climate and environment lead to many species becoming endangered and therefore decreasing the level of diversity of species.
+• Loss of Biodiversity: Fluctuating climate and environment lead to many species becoming endangered and therefore decreasing the biodiversity.

 • Shifts in Habitat Ranges: Frequently, species move to new areas because the temperature in the old habitat becomes unbearable.